Ways To Avoid Trucking Expenses Eating Into Your Profits

 Keep track of your budget

 Your company’s expenses may change weekly.
-Effective tracking means watching what you spend regularly and thoroughly examining your budget at the close of each month.
+Good tracking means watching what you spend regularly and thoroughly examining your budget at the close of each month.

 Determine your cost per kilometre